Share via

 Title: Average weighted escapement.

 Comments: The value for xAvgCharWidth is calculated by obtaining the arithmetic average of the width of all non-zero width glyphs in the font.
-Furthermore, it is strongly recommended that implementers do not rely on this value for computing layout for lines of text, especially for cases where complex scripts are used.
+It is strongly recommended that implementers do not rely on this value for computing layout for lines of text, especially for cases where complex scripts are used.

 Version differences: Versions 0 to 2: When first defined, the specification was biased toward Basic Latin characters, and it was thought that the xAvgCharWidth value could be used to estimate the average length of lines of text.
 The following formula for calculating xAvgCharWidth was provided: For characters given in the table below, sum the width of each character times the weight factor indicated, then divide the total by 1000.
-This method of calculating the value of this field was superseded in OpenType 1.4 with the introduction of version 3 of the OS/2 table and is deprecated.
+This method of calculating the value of this field was superseded with the introduction of version 3 of the OS/2 table and is deprecated.

 Letter Weight factor Letter Weight factor